Kolomona/km-todo/ai/FrontEndStatus.md

 - ✅ **NEW**: Todo Management UI - Complete CRUD functionality with time tracking and recurring patterns
 - ✅ **NEW**: Todo Components - TodoList, TodoModal, TodoFilters with comprehensive testing (111 tests)
 - ✅ **NEW**: Todo Page - Full integration with backend APIs and responsive design
+- ✅ **NEW**: Remember Me Feature - LoginForm enhanced with checkbox for persistent login (5 additional tests)

 ### Current Blockers
 - [ ] No blockers - Todo Management UI complete and tested, all components working